AdobeDocs/adobeio-events/sdk/overview.md

 ## Next Steps

-To being working with the I/O Events SDK, read the [getting started guide](getting-started.md).
+To begin working with the I/O Events SDK, read the [getting started guide](getting-started.md).